SFDigitalServices/webform/readme.md

         ```

 ### Initialize the database resources
-    You will need to 'ssh' into the apache-php container
+    You will need to ssh into the apache-php container

     ```
     docker exec -ti [container id] bash